 Excess acid may also be apparent with evidence of esophagitis and thickened gastric folds.
-Most patients with peptic ulcer disease will be placed on acid suppression medications with PPIs, especially in the event of active or recent bleeding.3 Biopsies are often taken of the stomach and duodenal mucosa to rule out an infection with Helicobacter pylori as an underlying cause of peptic ulcer disease.
+Most patients with peptic ulcer disease will be placed on acid suppression medications with proton pump inhibitors (PPIs), especially in the event of active or recent bleeding.3 Biopsies are often taken of the stomach and duodenal mucosa to rule out an infection with Helicobacter pylori as an underlying cause of peptic ulcer disease.
 Biopsies can also be taken from the duodenum to rule out additional causes of diarrhea, such as celiac disease or infectious organisms.
-If a patient has adequately been treated with proton pump inhibitor (PPI) therapy and repeat EGD shows persistent ulcers, a gastrinoma should be kept on the differential diagnosis.
+If a patient has adequately been treated with PPI therapy and repeat EGD shows persistent ulcers, a gastrinoma should be kept on the differential diagnosis.

 While an EGD can assist in the diagnosis and acute management of the sequelae of a gastrinoma, additional workup should be done to confirm the diagnosis and plan the appropriate treatment.
 Patients should have a fasting gastrin level drawn, ideally off PPI therapy.
 PPIs can, however, cause elevations in gastrin levels, which may provide false positive results.
 Gastrinomas can be localized using 1 or a combination of imaging modalities including endoscopic ultrasound, computed tomography, or magnetic resonance imaging of the abdomen and pelvis.